AACSB: Criteria Overview by Table

 Faculty Members Name

-The full name of the faculty member as displayed in the Personal and Contact Information.
+The full name of the faculty member as entered in Personal and Contact Information.

 Specialty Field